 When they know what to know, there will be no confusion about any tasks.
 Things will go a lot smoother.
 To give you an idea, the following tasks could be examples that might have to be clarified – as your Housekeeper might not be clear in assuming whether this is one of their tasks or not.

-- Again a very changeable thing.
+Again a very changeable thing.
 Some Housekeepers naturally love to cook and bake.
 So then that is a great match if that is what you are looking for.
-Some really do not like it or simply not very good at it.
+Some really do not like it or are simply not very good at it.
 That does not mean they cannot be a great Housekeeper!
-But maybe not for your household if cooking and food prep is important.
+But maybe not for your household if cooking and food prep are important.

-- Gardening is not normally something a Housekeeper would do.
-Their focus would very much be in the house itself.
-However, there might be Housekeepers who are keen gardeners, and like to add it to their tasks.
-As long a tasks are realistic, nothing too heavy, no heavy machinery.
+Gardening is not normally something a Housekeeper would do.
+Their focus would very much be on the house itself.
+However, there might be Housekeepers who are keen gardeners and like to add it to their tasks.
+As long tasks are realistic, nothing too heavy, no heavy machinery.
 Then light gardening might be added.

 Clear & Positive Communication

-If there is one way on how to keep your Housekeeper happy, it is keeping communication very clear.
+If there is one way on how to keep your Housekeeper happy, it is to keep communication very clear.
 This means both the positives and the potential negatives.